exercism/rust/concepts/functions/about.md

 }
 ```

-Note that the parameter needs to be given a name (`value` in this case) and be annotated with its type.
+Note the parameter's definition.
+Each parameter is defined in the format `name: Type`.

 A function can also return an expression.
 In the following example the function takes in one `i32` argument and returns it doubled